 One of the many advantages of the Forex market is that it is open for trading 24 hours a day.
-Unlike the stock market, the currency market works according to the normal business hours of the three business centres spread across different time zones.
+Unlike the stock market, the currency market operates according to the normal business hours of three business centres spread across different time zones.
 Traders have the freedom to trade as and when they choose, depending on their particular interests.

-Objectively, there is no such thing as the best time to trade Forex for any one trader - it all depends on individual preferences, aims and strategies.
+Objectively, there is no such thing as the best time to trade Forex for any one trader - it all depends on individual preferences, aims, and trading strategies.
 In this article, we will take a look at the effect that day and night in various parts of the world have on various currency pairs - and by extension, on your trading.
-We'll focus on the two major fundamental forces - supply and demand - to identify the best times to trade Forex for you.
+We'll also focus on the two major fundamental forces - supply and demand - to identify the best times to trade Forex for you.

 Liquidity - being able to find a counterparty for every transaction - can be a problem in some financial markets, but not in Forex.
 Whilst liquidity isn't relevant when choosing the best time of day to trade Forex, it is worth mentioning for background knowledge.
 Most retail traders trade with a market-making broker, who is always ready and willing to fill an order for them.

-In these cases, the only time that problems may occur is when the broker itself is having problems filling his orders on the Interbank.
-An example of this is during the CHF move on 15 January 2015, when the Swiss National Bank lifted the euro peg - a gap is a gap to everybody.
+In these cases, the only time that problems may occur is when the broker itself is experiencing problems filling orders on the Interbank.
+An example of this occurred during the CHF move on 15 January 2015, when the Swiss National Bank lifted the Euro peg - a gap is a gap to everybody.
 Forex is a real liquidity miracle, and price gaps are so rare that it usually takes a beginner trader a few months of trading before they see one with their own eyes.

 Volatility looks at how strong price moves can be at a particular time of the day, and it varies greatly in the currency market per pair, and at each time of the day.
 It is vital for traders to be able to understand volatility, because the vast majority of trading strategies are incompatible with periods of high volatility.
 Market tests clearly indicate that adjusting a trading schedule according to a strategy-preferred volatility can make the difference between major losses and major profits, even when all other things are equal.

 For example, an oscillator-based trading strategy that best fits ranging markets and hunts the 'bounce offs' off the key levels will not benefit much from level breakouts caused by high volatility.
 Whenever creating or considering a strategy, work out what level of volatility it will work with and apply it accordingly.
 Volatile periods aren't always the best times of day to trade Forex.

-Why do volatility levels vary per instrument per day and why does the price move at all?
+Why do volatility levels vary per instrument, per day, and why does the price move at all?
 The answer is simply down to supply and demand.
-The market, Forex or any other for that matter, is moved by the sheer amount of unfilled orders.
+The market, Forex, or any other for that matter, is moved by the sheer amount of unfilled orders.
 The more of them there are and the higher in volume they are - the more volatility there will be on the market.
 Now let's take a look at who the main market movers are.

 Institutions place the biggest orders in the largest quantities and between set times.
 Unlike private traders who have the freedom to trade as they choose, institutions operate according to the working hours of the trading capitals of the world.
-It's for this reason that the 24 hour Forex trading day is split into three international trading sessions - Asian/Pacific, London/European and North-American.
+It's for this reason that the 24 hour Forex trading day is split into three international trading sessions - Asian/Pacific, London/European, and North-American.